rafdspace/gotcha-catch-em-all/README.md

 - `graphql` using `@apollo/client` for accessing pokemon data from [PokeApi](https://github.com/mazipan/graphql-pokeapi)
 - `react-router-dom` for setting up routes
 - `react-redux` for managing state
-- `@emotion/styled` for styling components
+- `@emotion/react` for styling components

 ## Folders

 - Assets - for keeping images
+- Entities - for keeping shared types, constant, and functions
-- Components - for keeping used components
+- Presentations - for creating shared components
-- Graphql - for creating queries
+- Repositories - for keeping queries and normalizer
-- Helpers - for creating additional javascript code
+- Store - for keeping store
-- Layout - for keeping components that can be used in every pages
+- Routes - for keeping pages routes and layouts
-- Pages - for keeping components in a page
+- Usecases - for keeping business logic used in code
-- Store - for managing state and creating store
+- Views - for keeping pages components

 ## Credits